tmnt-raphael/AddressBook/README.md

 myAddressBook.addEntry(myEntry);
 ```

 The documentation for more methods of AddressBook.java are in that file, which uses the Javadoc code documentation format.
+The corresponding Javadoc is in the /doc folder of this repository, which you can download and view on your computer.